NebbGroup/docs.qlarm.com/content/configuration/assetModel/_index.md

 ### Unmute event instances

 This option allows the user to unmute one or multiple event instances via asset nodes.
-By clicking on “Unmute event instances” option, a modal window containing the event instances that were previously muted are related to that asset will be displayed.
+By clicking on “Unmute event instances” option, a modal window containing the event instances that were previously muted and are related to that asset will be displayed.

 <figure class="image_container">
     <img class="center_image myImg" onClick="reply_click(this)"  id="button_cluster" src="/unmuteEventInstances.png" alt="unmute event instances pop-up" style="width: 35%;">
     <figcaption>Fig 15.
-UnMute event instances</figcaption>
+Unmute event instances</figcaption>
 </figure>

 By default, all the event instances will be preselected.
 The user can unselect the event instances they do not want to unmute.
 Once the preferred event instances are selected, click on the “Unmute” button.